15 Best Weekend Jobs to Boost Your Income

 11. Freelance Writer/Editor

-Freelance writers and editors create content for websites, compose written materials such as direct marketing pieces, business reports, and feature articles.
+Freelance writers and editors create content for websites and compose written materials such as direct marketing pieces, business reports, and feature articles.
 Editors proofread writing, correct grammar, and modify writing to enhance readability.
 Much of this work could be done on weekends around a worker's or student's weekday commitments.

 Freelance writers and editors generally earn $30 to $80 per hour depending on the type of work being completed.